UK trade minister to launch FTA talks in Delhi next week | Business

 - United Kingdom

-Britain's Secretary of State for International Trade Anne-Marie Trevelyan will launch free trade agreement (FTA) negotiations during a visit to New Delhi starting on Wednesday, the UK government said on Sunday.
+Britain's Secretary of State for International Trade Anne-Marie Trevelyan will launch Free Trade Agreement (FTA) negotiations during a visit to New Delhi starting on Wednesday, the UK government has said.

 ''The UK and India are already close friends and trading partners, and building on that strong relationship is a priority for 2022," said Trevelyan.